dashish333/Thesis/README.md

 # Thesis
 ## CODS
 This contains independent .py files for each of the algorithm.
-Please integrate them accordingly to make a suitbale experiment setting for your own experiments
+Please integrate them accordingly to make a suitable experiment setting.